Updated on 14/04/22 by Jess_OVO

 Finding out the current energy supplier

-To find out who supplies your electricity will depend on who is your District Network Operator (DNO).
+To find out who supplies your electricity will depend on who is your Distribution Network Operator (DNO).
 You can locate who your DNO is using this map -

 And then find out your supplier using the online tool provided by your local DNO below: